 The Choice Program for Undeclared Students

 Misericordia University's Choice Program consists of a series of seven workshops designed to assist Undeclared students explore their interests, values, and skills as well as the various Misericordia major curricula and world of work.
 All incoming first year Undeclared students are encouraged to participate in this experience.
 During the seven-week series, students will complete a series of informal assessments, engage in individual and group reflection experiences, interact with area employers representing student's fields of interest, explore the Misericordia catalogue, and meet with Misericordia professors to explore career options in the various major fields.
 The Choice Program offers Undeclared students an opportunity to interact with other students who are exploring their futures and provides them with a support system as they adjust to college and make decisions about their major and career choices.
-This workshop series is co-facilitated by the Learning Resource Center and the Insalaco Center for Career Development.
+This workshop series is co-facilitated by the Student Success Center and the Insalaco Center for Career Development.

 To find out more about the Guaranteed Placement Program, click the link below and see the accordion labeled "Guaranteed Placement Program".